Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 - Full driver name and photo

-- Driver’s public license number
+- Driver’s public license details

 - Vehicle registration details